 If the soil stays consistently boggy and the top inch does not dry between each bout of watering then this can prevent root respiration and promote the conditions for root rot.

 How to Save it…

-- If the soil is damp and the cause of the yellowing, brown leaves is overwatering, then take the spider plant out of the pot and inspect the roots.
+- If the soil is damp and the cause of the yellowing, and brown leaves is overwatering, then take the spider plant out of the pot and inspect the roots.
 Healthy spider plant roots look white and feel firm whereas roots suffering from root rot turn brown and mushy with an unpleasant aroma.
-If the roots appear to be diseased then cut these roots back to healthy grow or back to the base of the plant to prevent the rot from spreading.
+If the roots appear to be diseased then cut these roots back to healthy growth or back to the base of the plant to prevent the rot from spreading.

 - Use a cloth soaked in disinfectant to wipe the blades of the pruners between each cut to prevent spreading fungal pathogens from diseased roots, to otherwise healthy roots.